tmichniewski/MiniSpark/README.md

 as `Dataset[T] => Dataset[U]`
 and this is equivalent to Scala one-argument function type `Function1[Dataset[T], Dataset[U]]`.

-One of standard methods in this trait is a method called `andThen` to sequentially apply two functions.
-In our case for such kind of function composition we prefer to use the `+` operator, but this is just an alias to `andThen` mathod.
+One of the standard methods in this trait is a method called `andThen` to sequentially apply two functions.
+In our case, for such kind of function composition we prefer to use the `+` operator, but this is just an alias to `andThen` method.

-Summing up, we define the following type called the `Function`:
+Summing up, we define the following type, called the `Function`:

 ```scala
 /**